-The Meteor is a full-stack open source framework to create Web, Mobile, and Desktop applications.
+The Meteor is a full-stack open-source framework to create Web, Mobile, and Desktop applications.

 Only one language in back and front is great, but to can create a Web, Mobile and Desktop application with the same code base is awesome.
-With Meteor, you can save time, and money of course.
+With Meteor, you can save time and money of course.

-I've been working with many languages and frameworks along my professional life, and I ever hate lost hours or days to set up my development environment.
+I've been working with many languages and frameworks along with my professional life, and I ever hate losing hours or days to set up my development environment.
 It doesn't make sense.
 Meteor can be installed in Windows, Linux, and Mac using just one command line of NPM (you need NodeJS installed, of course, that is simple to install too).
-After Meteor installed, you just need to start your application.
+After Meteor is installed, you just need to start your application.

 The first way has many advantages and is good for beginners.
 They usually have a free tier to tests.

 The documentation is huge, and the community is active.
 There are tutorials for each type of frontend technology you want to test.
 Meteor supports the most used frontend frameworks (React, Vue, Blaze, Svelte, and Angular).